 Neuropathy, or nerve damage, can cause symptoms such as tingling, numbness, and pain in limbs such as the hands and feet.
-Neuropathy is classified depending on the number of nerves and the types of nerves affected by the damage.
-There is no cure for neuropathy, but our Texas podiatrists can recommend treatment options to help manage the symptoms and keep the condition under control.
+The different types of neuropathy are classified depending on the number of nerves and the types of nerves affected by the damage.
+There is no cure for neuropathy, but our DFW podiatrist can recommend treatment options to help manage the symptoms and keep the condition under control.

 Neuropathy that affects only one nerve or nerve group is called mononeuropathy.
 It can be the result of an injury or trauma or due to factors such as:

 - Persistent pressure or compression on a nerve

 A typical result of mononeuropathy is carpal tunnel syndrome.
 Symptoms of mononeuropathy are commonly localized to one area and may include:

 - Radiating pain

 - Numbness and tingling

 Neuropathy that affects multiple nerves or nerve types is called polyneuropathy.
 Polyneuropathy is typically due to an underlying health condition, and the most common form is diabetic neuropathy that affects the feet.
 Symptoms of the condition can vary in severity and duration.
 Damage to the nerves can affect either the motor nerves which control movement and reflexes, or the sensory nerves, which can cause problems with balance or sensation.

 Some symptoms of polyneuropathy are: